 - Seems to significantly reduce rural investment commitments.

 The wholesale rate lever works both ways, so why not use it to apply additional financial and competitive pressure?
 Lower wholesale rates would indeed gradually shift ISPs’ first-party subscribers to lower margin wholesale subscribers which would certainly reduce their profits, but given:

 - Their focus on areas including revenue and subscribers in earnings reports

 - Their Strategic Imperative 1 is to “Build the best networks”

 - Capital markets strategy of continued growth in free cash flow and a strong balance sheet, supporting a healthy level of ongoing capital investment on advanced broadband networks and services that are essential to driving the long-term growth of our business.

-Their investments in infrastructure (including rural) would certainly continue, just maybe not at as fast a rate.
+Major ISPs’ investments in infrastructure (including rural) would certainly continue, just maybe not at as fast a rate.

 Giving an ultimatum

-If the Government does not have enough leverage to compel these companies to invest in their own internet networks in order to provide access to Canadians at speeds expected of a developed country, then their status as an oligopoly should be called into question.
+If the government does not have enough leverage to compel these companies to invest in their own internet networks in order to provide access to Canadians at speeds expected of a developed country, then their status as an oligopoly should be called into question.

-As a citizen, taxpayer and internet subscriber, I expect my Government to find the middle-ground upon completion of the CRTC’s review of the rates.
+As a citizen, taxpayer and internet subscriber, I expect my government to find the middle-ground upon completion of the CRTC’s review of the rates.
 As the previous prices did not balance objectives “in all instances”, surely they were not too far off and that some minor modifications (not complete reversal) are all that is necessary.